+ENVIRONMENTAL STEWARDSHIP

-ENVIRONMENTAL STEWARDSHIP The chemical industry is a proven steward of our environment.
-Our industry employs the finest chemical and environmental engineers to ensure that manufacturing facilities run efficiently and safely, while complying with all federal and state environmental laws.
+The chemical industry is a proven steward of our environment.
+Our industry employs the finest chemical and environmental engineers to ensure that manufacturing facilities run efficiently and safely, and comply with all state and federal environmental laws.
 Our industry is a world leader in emissions reductions.
-Since 2001, chemical manufacturers in the Houston area alone have invested over \$10 billion to reduce nitrogen dioxide (NO_x) emissions by more than 80%.
-The industry also invests in pollution control equipment for prevention, treatment, recycling, and disposal.
-Mobile sources (cars & trucks) account for the vast majority of NO_x emissions, which is the primary precursor to ozone formation.
-TCC supports the Texas Emissions Reduction Plan (TERP), which administers incentive programs to significantly reduce NO_x emissions from fleet vehicles, buses, construction equipment, and other on and off-road mobile sources.
-To date, the state has invested \$1.4 billion in TERP programs, effectively reducing NO_X emissions by approximately 500,000 tons.
+Since 2001, chemical manufacturers in the Houston area alone have invested over \$10 billion to reduce emissions of nitrogen oxides (NOx) by more than 80 percent.
+Our industry also invests in pollution control equipment for prevention, treatment, recycling, and disposal.
+Mobile sources (cars and trucks) account for the vast majority of NOx emissions, which is a primary ozone precursor.
+TCC supports the Texas Emissions Reduction Plan (TERP), which administers local grant programs to significantly reduce NOx emissions from fleet vehicles, buses, construction equipment, and other on and off-road mobile sources.
+To date, the state has invested \$1.4 billion in TERP programs, effectively reducing NOx emissions by approximately 500,000 tons.

 SUSTAINABILITY The chemical industry is strongly committed to sustainability.
-Our industry has established a goal of eliminating plastic waste by 2050.
-This ambitious endeavor will require consumer education, increased recycling, cleanup efforts to reduce existing plastic waste, and advanced recycling, which converts single-use plastics into new manufacturing feedstocks.
+Our industry has established a goal of creating a circular economy in which 100 percent of plastic packaging in the U.S. is reused, recycled, or recovered by 2040.
+This ambitious endeavor will require consumer education, increased recycling, recovery efforts to reduce existing plastic waste, and advanced recycling, which converts singleuse plastics into new manufacturing feedstocks.
 Chemistry is the science behind sustainability.
 The business of chemistry makes renewable energy a reality by creating photovoltaic cells to generate solar power, lightweight blades to generate wind power, and battery technologies to store electricity that power our electric cars, computers, and cell phones.
-In the foreseeable future, the business of chemistry will be essential in the transition to a greener economy.
+In the foreseeable future, the business of chemistry will be essential in the transition to a more sustainable economy.
 Chemistry is the science behind sustainability.

 SAFETY Safety has long been a core value of the business of chemistry.
 You are five times safer working in a chemical plant than other manufacturing jobs.
 This statistic is rooted in rigorous safety procedures and best practices at manufacturing sites.
-Each year, the Texas Chemical Council (TCC) recognizes facilities with exemplary safety performance and community outreach.
+Each year, TCC recognizes facilities with exemplary safety performance and community outreach at our annual industry awards banquet.

-You are five times safer working in a chemical plant than in any other type of manufacturing job.
+working at a chemical plant than in any other type of manufacturing job.